Over the last decade, South Dakota has been recognized as a leader in trust law and a top-ranked state by Trusts & Estates magazine.

 South Dakota has no state income or state capital gains tax for those assets held in trust.

-South Dakota legal trust statutes allow the creators of a trust to direct or to delegate the trust company to follow the investment choices and asset allocation decisions of an outside advisor.
-In these directed or delegated trust arrangements, control over the assets (and the investment fees they generate) remains with the legacy advisor, while the corporate trustee administers the trust itself.
+South Dakota legal trust statutes allow the creators of a trust to direct or to delegate the trust company to follow the investment and/or distribution choices of an outside advisor.
+In these directed trust or delegated trust arrangements, control over the assets (and the investment fees they generate) remains with the legacy advisor, while the corporate trustee administers the trust itself.

 In these directed or delegated trust arrangements, control over the assets (and the investment fees they generate) remains with the legacy advisor, while the corporate trustee administers the trust itself.